Summer Crappie Fishing

 Summer crappie fishing is known to be quite tough by most fishermen standards.

 There aren't a whole lot of fishermen who are great at fishing for crappies down deep in the water column.
-It's especially unfortunate for those without a boat and fishing from the shoreline.
+It's especially unfortunate for those without a boat and are restricted to fishing from the shoreline.

 As you may already know, the best times to fish for crappie are during the winter...